 The expenses or receipts of the corporation, for both general and restricted purposes, during the fiscal year;

-Any information required by Section 7 of this Article.
+Any information required by Section 7 of this Article or elsewhere in these bylaws.

 The annual report shall be accompanied by any report thereon of independent accountants, or, if there is no such report, the certificate of an authorized officer of the corporation that such statements were prepared without audit from the books and records or the corporation.